Cape long pepper (timiz)

 Culinary use and preparation

-Because of its intense flavour, the pepper is rarely used in Ethiopia by itself, but in the spice mixtures berbere and mekelesha, a mixture of timiz, cinnamon, cloves , black pepper, nutmeg, black onion seed and black cardamom.
+Due to its intense taste, the pepper in Ethiopia is rarely used on its own, but in the spice mixtures berbere and mekelesha, a mixture of timiz, cinnamon, cloves , black pepper, nutmeg, black onion seed and black cardamom.

-The easiest way to use long pepper is to cut or break the pepper into pieces and then pound or grind these pieces, for example in a coffee grinder that you have specially designed for grinding spices.
+The easiest way to use long pepper is to cut or break the pepper into pieces and then mortar or grind the pieces, for example in a coffee grinder specifically designed for grinding spices.

-Cape long pepper combines excellently with lamb, goat meat, fresh goat cheese (in combination with olive oil and green herbs), duck, game and in general dishes in which cinnamon, cloves and nutmeg (ehuru) are (can) be used. become.
+Cape long pepper combines excellently with lamb, goat meat, fresh goat cheese (in combination with olive oil and green herbs), duck, game and in general dishes in which cinnamon, cloves and nutmeg (ehuru) are also used. become.

 - 100% pepper berries from the Piper capense